FreshRSS/Extensions/README.md

 This repository contains all the official [FreshRSS](https://github.com/FreshRSS/FreshRSS) extensions.

-To install an extension, download [the extension archive](https://github.com/FreshRSS/Extensions/archive/master.zip) first and extract it on your PC.
+To install an extension, git clone or download [the extension archive](https://github.com/FreshRSS/Extensions/archive/refs/heads/main.zip) and extract it on your computer.
 Then, upload the specific extension(s) you want on your server.
 Extensions must be in the `./extensions` directory of your FreshRSS installation.